 The Get PEP website has information on how to get PEP closest to wherever you’re based, as well as PEP information phone lines.
 Offering to show the website to medical staff can help them provide you with the best possible treatment.

 Now maybe you happen to fuck without a condom and you’re not worried about HIV afterwards.
 I respect that’s your decision, and have you also considered if PrEP could be right for you too?
 In fact, if you’re comfortable doing so, you’ve got a PrEP user you just had sex with who could be good to talk to about getting it and using it!

 Both accessing and using PrEP are much easier and more affordable than you might think.
-The PrEP’D For Change and PAN (PrEPaccessNOW) websites have information on choosing if PrEP is right for you, as well as how you can access it wherever you’re based.
+The PrEP’D For Change and PAN (PrEPaccessNOW) community websites have information on choosing if PrEP is right for you, as well as how you can access it wherever you’re based.
 There’s even a PrEP’D For Change Facebook group and PAN Facebook group for you to ask questions without judgment and find out more information.
 News updates on availability of PrEP across all states and territories are also posted regularly.